 "M…Maura," she stammered, summoning the most reverent tone she could as her gaze traversed Maura's body.
 "You're so beautiful."

-She was too nervous to give Maura a chance to respond, and simply leaned down to pick up where she'd left off.
-Jane kissed Maura's neck, then traveled down to her collar bone, ultimately steadying herself with a deep breath before moving lower.
-Maura gasped loudly at the sensation, arching her back off the bed, trying to give as much of herself to Jane as possible.
-She could only gulp vainly for air as Jane let her tongue, teeth, and lips go to work.
+She was too nervous to give Maura a chance to respond, and leaned down to pick up where she'd left off.
+Jane kissed Maura's neck, then traveled down to her collar bone, steadying herself with a deep breath before moving lower.
+Her hand caressed one breast while her lips captured the other; Maura gasped at the sensation, arching her back off the bed, trying to give as much of herself to Jane as possible.
+She could only gulp for air as Jane let her tongue, teeth, and lips go to work.

 "Jane," she panted.
 "Jane—!"